STEAM EDUCATION

 K-8 Workshops

-Dynamic Activities Connected to the ON Curriculum
+Dynamic Activities Connected to the Ontario Curriculum

 Creating, Critical Thinking and Deep Exploration with STEAM